-This discussion has been a reaction to what I believe is the assumed, if not stated, goal in natural language interface design, which has been encouraged by a concern with advisory systems, namely that the aim is personalisation.
-My conclusion is that the elements of modelling are the same as before: it is necessary to distinguish user roles, user property types, and modelling functions; but that modelling itself should be approached simply, partly because information about the user is not available but also, more importantly, because fancy modelling chasing the real person is unnecessary.
+This discussion has been a reaction to what I believe is the assumed, if not stated, long-term goal in natural language interface design, which has been encouraged by a concern with advisory systems, namely that the aim is personalisation.
+My conclusion is that the elements of modelling are those I identified before: it is necessary to distinguish user roles, user property types, and modelling functions; but also, reiterating my conclusion in Sparck Jones 1989, that modelling itself should be approached simply, partly because information about the user is not available but also, more importantly, because fancy modelling chasing the real person is unnecessary.
 My view is that personalisation in a strong sense is a misconceived aim.
 Seeking to tailor the system's generated output ever more tightly to an ever more refined characterisation of the individual, and especially to one going beyond what is required for decision effectiveness, is a mistake, for two reasons.
 The first is that in human interaction many socially relevant properties of those involved are recognised as important and are exploited, notably supposed class, status, authority and nous; but where these are not decision properties, systems are unlikely to be able to perceive them.
 At the same time, many ordinary human interactions, as in shops, do not bother about properties of the user as an individual behind what he says (and does) and what it is necessary to know for the specific task in hand, and at most take note in addition of stereotypical properties like sex.